Carotid Artery Surgery

 In carotid artery disease, plaque builds up in the carotid arteries which restricts the blood flow which can cut off blood flow to the brain and cause a stroke.

 The surgery of carotid arteries to remove blockages is known as Carotid Artery Endarterectomy.

 Investigations done before Carotid Artery Endarterectomy

-- Carotid Ultrasound: Pictures of carotid artery are created by using sound waves.
+In Carotid Ultrasound, pictures of carotid artery are created by using sound waves.

-- Carotid angiography: A dye is used along with X-ray to highlight the artery.
+In Carotid angiography, a dye is used along with X-ray to highlight the artery.

-- Magnetic resonance angiography (MRA): Pictures of carotid artery are created by using magnetic and radio waves.
+In Magnetic resonance angiography (MRA), pictures of carotid artery are created by using magnetic and radio waves.

-- Computed tomography angiography: A 3D picture of the arteries with the help of X-ray.
+In Computed tomography angiography, a 3D picture of the arteries with the help of X-ray.